-The backups are marked as Obsolete after the backup retention period has passed or number of retained backups that you have specified as retention policy of the BART server is met.
-If you want to make an exception so that a particular backup does not get marked as Obsolete even after the expiry of the duration of retention policy, then you need to mark that particular backup as Keep.
-Similarly, if you mark a particular backup as NoKeep, the backup is re-evaluated to determine if its status should be changed back to obsolete based upon the current retention policy.
+A backup is marked as Obsolete when the backup retention period has passed or if the number of retained backups (specified as the retention policy of the BART server) is met.
+If you want to make an exception so that a particular backup does not get marked as Obsolete even after the expiration of the retention policy, mark that particular backup as Keep.
+Similarly, if you mark a particular backup as NoKeep, the backup is re-evaluated to determine if its status should be changed back to Obsolete based on the current retention policy.